LishuGupta652/GeoAttend/Readme.md

 ![logo](https://i.imgur.com/lU5LxHe.png)

-# GeoAttend: Revolutionizing Attendance with Geofencing
+# Automated Attendance Management Using Wireless Technologies

 Introducing **GeoAttend**, a cutting-edge Geospatial Attendance System designed to streamline attendance tracking for organizations and events of all sizes.
 With a robust set of features and a user-friendly interface, GeoAttend ensures accurate and efficient attendance management through advanced geofencing technology.